-3.12 Corrected Claims
+3.13 Corrected Claims

 A corrected claim may be submitted through providers.eyesynergy.com, under the Claims Details page.
-Providers will only have the option to submit a corrected claim after the claim has been paid.
-When using the "correct claim" function in providers.eyesynergy.com, providers are to indicate the reason for the correction in the note section field.
+You will only have the option to submit a corrected claim after the claim has been paid.
+When using the "correct claim" function in providers.eyesynergy.com, you must indicate the reason for the correction in the note section field.
 If attachments are required to process the claim, please do not submit the corrected claim through providers.eyesynergy.com.
 Instead, please submit your corrected claim on a red CMS-1500 form along with the proof of timely filing or coordination of benefits attachment(s).

 All other corrected claims, not submitted via providers.eyesynergy.com during the initial claim submission, must also be submitted on a red CMS-1500 form.
 Clearly indicate on the claim that the submission is a "corrected claim."
 This ensures the corrected information will be considered during claims processing and will help prevent payment delays.
+Corrected claims are not subject to the \$2.00 paper claim processing fee.